snowdrop/vertx-spring-boot/vertx-spring-boot-starter-http/README.md

 #### HTTP Client

 To use WebFlux WebClient, inject its builder with preconfigured Vert.x connector and build a client yourself.

-> Do not use WebClient.create() or DefaultWebClientBuilder because they are dependent on Reactor Netty client.

 ```java
 @Component